jaikamat/cdp-cx355/README.md

    - Watch the LED matrix for WiFi connection status

 3. **Find Your Device**
-   - Check the LED matrix display for the IP address
+   - Check the LED matrix display for the hostname (sony-remote.local)
-   - Or check your router's DHCP client list
+   - Navigate to `http://sony-remote.local` in your web browser
-   - Navigate to `http://[IP-ADDRESS]` in your web browser
+   - Alternative: Check the LED matrix or router's DHCP client list for IP address and use `http://[IP-ADDRESS]`

 ### Usage